codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ### Features & enhancements
+Features and enhancements are divided into those in general availability and those currently in Beta.
 <br>

 #### Install/upgrade to v2.2
 Welcome to our newest on-premises release!

 **Installing v2.2**
 For detailed instructions on installing v2.2, visit [ArtifactHub](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh){:target="\_blank"}.